-Redemption is the act, which is already complete, long before history reveals it?
+Redemption is the act, which is already completed, long before history reveals it?

 God not only redeemed time and history by his own act of redemption, but in some mysterious way through his own redemptive act in creation, also redeemed God, who is the image and source of the entire creation?

 All things have been redeemed, the last word time and history heard the redeemer say on the cross, it is finished!

 Calvary witnessed the eternal God, reveal the eternal redemptive act, which was outside of time, but revealed in time, transforming History and time.

 The fullness of redemption is a present reality now in Christ, but present history is not yet the witness to this full once and for all time act of reconciliation, of the lamb who was slain before the foundation of the world.

 How can we be so sure that Christ will return as King and Lord?
 We can be sure because it is in the eternal now, where time and history have no place or authority to stop it.